Team: Leeds United Football Club

 This retro football shirt was worn during a decade that saw the emergence of the great ‘Gentle Giant’ John Charles and the future World Cup winner Jack Charlton.

 Between 1949 and 1957 Charles scored 157 goals in 297 games for Leeds, although he actually made his debut for the club at centre-back in a friendly against Queen of the South where he marked Billy Houliston, a well-known Scotland international.
 After the game Houliston called 17-year-old Charles ‘the best center-half I’ve ever played against’.

 1981 Home Shirt

 Or you can get a great replica of the 1981 home shirt.

 This classic shirt looks great but doesn’t hold many happy memories for Leeds fans as it signalled the culmination of the club’s downward spiral since Don Revie’s departure in 1974 with them finishing 20th in the top flight and getting relegated after 18 years in the top flight.

 TOFFS (which stands for The Old Fashioned Football Shirt) specialises in handcrafted, vintage football shirts made to the highest quality in the North of England – with each shirt as close to the real thing as possible.

 This lovely retro football shirt, in a deep blue with a yellow v, marked a dark time in the club’s history – during the First World War there were a number of financial irregularities.

 This included breaking the ban on paying players during the war.
-The club were expelled from the Football League and disolved, reforming the following year to enter the League again.
+The club was expelled from the Football League and disolved, reforming the following year to enter the League again.

 So there you have it.
 If, like me, you are a lover of football and all things retro there are a huge selection of classic Leeds United shirts you can pick up to revel in the nostalgia of days gone by!